ghaagh/Datatable.Dotnet/Datatable.Dotnet/ReadMe.md

 ```
 **Note:**  "Datatable.Dotnet" is the assembly name, not the namespace.

-## How to use
+## Building The Datatable Columns In Controller
-1. The input for TagHelper is an IEnumarable of **Column**.
+The input for TagHelper is an IEnumarable of **Column**.
 In order to create that, you can use **DatatableColumnBuilder** class.
-For example for a complex ViewModel like this:
+Suppose we have a complex ViewModel like this:
 ```
     public class ProductViewModel
     {